 The second step centers on novelty.
 Potential new features, approaches and parts are identified by examining the collected solutions.
 A comparison with state-of-the-art solutions and a prior art search in the IP literature determines the potential invention's novelty and assesses if it has been published before.

 In the last step, the invention description is finalized.
 It comprises a draft of the new elements - a description of how the elements need to be organized, structured or ordered to create the inventive solution (this can be a novel element itself).
-Embodiments and figures are sketched and, in a best-case scenario, the activity will result in one or more invention disclosures which can be driven forward toward drafting and filing technological IPR.
+Embodiments and figures are sketched and, in a best-case scenario, the activity will result in one or more invention disclosures that can be driven toward drafting and filing technological IPR.

 We had to determine a solution for improving the maintenance cleaning of a plant working in extreme environments.
 Besides its regular function, the large vessel's contact with dust, wind and temperature changes shortens its lifetime.
 Diligent inspections and routine maintenance actions are time and cost-intense and pose a risk of exposure to hazardous substances.
 In three workshop units, lasting around 3 – 6 hours each, we assessed new ways to avoid or remove external soiling and thereby to make the maintenance cleaning more efficient and less risky.
 For stimulation, we searched for: